GistOnionWei/grin/doc/stratum.md

-# Grin Stratum RPC Protocol
+# Libercoin Stratum RPC Protocol

-This document describes the current Stratum RPC protocol implemented in Grin.
+This document describes the current Stratum RPC protocol implemented in Libercoin.

 ## Table of Contents